NielsLeenheer/EscPosEncoder/README.md

 # esc-pos-encoder

-Create a set of commands that can be send to any receipt printer that supports ESC/POS
+Create a set of commands that can be send to any receipt printer that supports ESC/POS.

+Before you use this library, you should also consider [ThermalPrinterEncoder](https://github.com/NielsLeenheer/ThermalPrinterEncoder), which is based on [EscPosEncoder](https://github.com/NielsLeenheer/EscPosEncoder), but also adds support for the StarPRNT language by using [StarPrntEncoder](https://github.com/NielsLeenheer/StarPrntEncoder).
+The API of ThermalPrinter is identical to this one and you should just be able to swap it out without any further changes.

 ## Usage